CodeMovie/code-movie-runtime/README.md

 ### Event `cm-afterframechange` (bubbles, not cancelable, not composed)

 As the name suggests, this is fired after a frame change has occurred.

+## CSS API

+The element uses its [custom state set](https://developer.mozilla.org/en-US/docs/Web/API/CustomStateSet) to track the current frame.
+If the current frame is 7 for example, the CSS selector `code-movie-runtime:state(frame7)` will match.

+The default shadow DOM template by overriding the static method `_template`.
+The default template provides several [shadow parts](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_shadow_parts) for your CSS to hook into:

+- `wrapper`
+  - `controls-wrapper`
+    - `controls` (default controls, can be replaced entirely as explained above)
+      - `controls-prevBtn`
+      - `controls-nextBtn`
+  - `aux-wrapper`

 ## Notes